aetperf/aetperf.github.io/_posts/2025-11-27-An-Example-ETL-Pipeline-with-dlt-SQLMesh-DuckDB.md

 -   **Integration Tests**: Test the full pipeline flow (Extract -> Transform -> Load) in a controlled environment with representative data.
 This ensures all components work together seamlessly.
 -   **Virtual Data Environments (VDEs) for Development**: Leverage `SQLMesh` VDEs to create isolated environments for feature development.
 This allows developers to test changes to models without impacting production data or other developers' work.
 Changes can be validated in a VDE before merging to a shared environment.

 By considering these aspects, you can evolve a pipeline like this from a working example into something more suitable for production use.
-I hope this walkthrough has been helpful in understanding how these tools can work together.
+We hope this walkthrough has been helpful in understanding how these tools can work together.

 ## References